-Jason is the newest member of the Heritage team.
-However, he is not new to the business.
-He did his apprenticeship at Christopher-Smith Funeral Home from 1999-2001 and in 2001; he traveled to Statesboro, Georgia to pursue his degree.
+Jason completed his apprenticeship at Christopher-Smith Funeral Home from 1999-2001 and in 2001; he traveled to Statesboro, Georgia to pursue his degree.
 He graduated with honors from Ogeechee Technical College in July 2003 with a degree in Funeral Service Management.

 Jason was born in Savannah, Georgia and grew up in Perry where his parents moved after he was born.
 He attended The Westfield Schools until his sophomore year in high school and graduated from Perry High School in 1991.
 He graduated from Abraham Baldwin Agricultural College with an Associate’s degree in Ag Marketing.
 After college, he worked for Tolleson Lumber Company.
 He really enjoyed his job and what he was doing, until his grandmother passed away in 1998.
 Jason had always had an itch to be a part of the funeral business, his brother is also a funeral director, and had debated on going to school several times.
 However, it wasn’t until his grandmother’s passing that he realized what his true calling was.He is married to the former Katherine Blount of Perry.
 She is a 5th grade teacher at Kings Chapel Elementary.
 They have two sons Blake (11) and Ben (8).
 He and his family live in Perry, and are members of Cross Point Baptist Church.
 In Jason’s free time he loves to deer hunt, salt-water fish, and play golf.